Vietnam.vn - Nền tảng quảng bá Việt Nam

 The 75-year-old woman said that after that battle, her superiors advised her to amputate her arm, otherwise her life would be in danger.

 "That was the first moment in my life that I will never forget.
 The next day, I took a motorbike taxi from Cu Chi to Binh Dan Hospital in Saigon.
-To legitimize my treatment, in my medical records, I stated that I had no father or mother, was injured in a motorbike accident, and was working in the fields.
+To legitimize my treatment, in my medical records, I declared that I had no father or mother, was injured in a motorbike accident, and was working in the fields.

 Finally, female guerrilla Sau Trong agreed to amputate her arm.
 She determined that as a secret guerrilla and a direct fighter on the front line, soldiers could lose arms, legs, or die, and she could also be injured and lose a part of her body.